henryhanlon20/Water-Saturation-Dome/README.md

 # Water-Saturation-Dome
 **Summary:** Function in python and Matlab to plot water saturation line and critical point in 2d thermodynamic state variable plots.

+Contents of Repo:

+-domeData_example.m: Example code for implementation in Matlab

+-domeData.m: Matlab file with just the function

+-domeData_example.py: Example code for implementation in Python

+-domeData.py: Python file with just the function

 **Motivation:**

 -While examples exist, such as https://cantera.org/examples/python/thermo/vapordome.py.html, they are typically exclusively for python.